-10. Digital Label Requirements
+9. Digital Label Requirements

-10.1 Food manufacturers are encouraged to display food information through digital labels on the premise that labeling of prepackaged foods comply with the requirements of this Standard.

-10.2 The content displayed in the digital labels should comply with the provisions of laws, regulations, and national food safety standards, and should be consistent with the information displayed in labels on food packaging.

-10.3 When using digital labels, digitalization methods shall comply with national standards, and they should be indicated with "digital label" or similar words near the image of the digital labels.

-10.4 Digital labels should be provided in an easily accessible form to encourage compatibility with multiple identification methods.
-The content of the digital label should be displayed directly on the first level page after scanning of the code and should not contain any interfering elements to affect reading.

-10.5 The content of digital labels should be clear, eye-catching, and easy to read.
-Food manufacturers can provide digital labels based on the needs of specific consumer groups, for example, food information can be provided through video, voice recognition, and other methods besides texts.

-10.6 The names of manufacturers and operators (excluding manufacturers registered in accordance with the law and able to take responsibility for product safety and quality), address, implemented product number, food production license number, and recommended labeling content specified in the food safety standards provided through digital labeling, can be exempted in labels of the food packaging.
-When using digital labels to indicate the above content, it should be clearly stated in the food labels on the packaging that the relevant information can be found in the digital labels.
+- 9.1 Food manufacturers are encouraged to display food information through digital labels on the premise that labeling of prepackaged foods comply with the requirements of this Standard. - 9.2 The content displayed in the digital labels should comply with the provisions of laws, regulations, and national food safety standards, and should be consistent with the information displayed in labels on food packaging. - 9.3 When using digital labels, digitalization methods shall comply with national standards, and they should be indicated with "digital label" or similar words near the image of the digital labels. - 9.4 Digital labels should be provided in an easily accessible form to encourage compatibility with multiple identification methods.
+The content of the digital label should be displayed directly on the first level page after showing of content and should not contain any interfering elements to affect reading. - 9.5 The content of digital labels should be clear, eye-catching, easy to read, and should not be tempered.
+Food manufacturers can provide digital labels based on the needs of specific consumer groups, for example, food information can be provided through video, voice recognition, and other methods besides texts. - 9.6 The names of manufacturers and operators (excluding manufacturers registered in accordance with the law and able to take responsibility for product safety and quality), address, implemented product number, food production license number, and recommended labeling content specified in the food safety standards provided through digital labeling, can be exempted in labels of the food packaging.
+When using digital labels to indicate the above content, it should be clearly stated in the food labels on the packaging that the relevant information can be found in the digital labels. - 9.6 The use of digital labels indicates matters that should be marked on prepackaged foods, and the label information that can be simplified on prepackaged food packages in accordance with relevant regulations.

-11. Content that are Exempted from Declaration
+117. Content that are Exempted from Declaration

-11.1 The following prepackaged foods are exempted from declaring shelf life: liquors with alcohol content of 10% or more; vinegar; food grade salt; solid sugars; and monosodium glutamate.
-If the national food safety standards have other provisions, those provisions shall prevail.

-11.1.1 The date of manufacture of wine and alcoholic beverages with alcohol content of 10% or more can be replaced by the batch number.
+- 11.1 On the premise that the date of manufacture is marked, the following prepackaged foods are exempted from declaring shelf life and shelf-life expiration date: wine and liquors with alcohol content of 10% or more; vinegar; food grade salt; solid sugars; and monosodium glutamate.
+If the national food safety standards have other provisions, those provisions shall prevail. - 11.2 On the premise that the batch number is marked, the date of manufacture of wine and alcoholic beverages with alcohol content of 10% or more do not need to mark the date of manufacture.